 Those who have been exposed to Moroccan cooking will find some familiar dishes and flavors, but Mourad takes the cuisine a step further.
 He is continually evolving and adding elements based on his surroundings and experiences.
 Some common ingredients in Morocco are hard to come by in California, so he has learned to adapt his dishes accordingly.
 He offers glimpses into his life in Morocco that helped shape him into the chef he is today.
-These are some of my favorite parts of a cookbook: learning about someone else’s experiences in another country and culture in relation to food.

 Burnt Honey Ice Cream